-Join Scott Hirsch for an in-depth discussion in this video Isolating and cleaning up noise with Spectral Repair, part of Repairing and Enhancing Audio with iZotope RX 4.
+Join Scott Hirsch for an in-depth discussion in this video Isolating and cleaning up noise with Spectral Repair, part of iZotope RX 4: Repairing and Enhancing Audio.

 - In this movie we'll use the Spectral Repair module to deal with unwanted sound events like a brake squeal and a siren in an on-street interview.
 Use of Spectral Repair here is ideal, since it can isolate these sounds spectrally while keeping the narrator's voice intact.
 And if you use it correctly, it does it all with natural results.
 Let's take a listen to this clip. - All right, well, after spending some time at what could only be considered the epicenter of Times Square we walked a little bit further.
 We were still in the middle of the action, but when we saw the huge American flag lit up...

 - So, as you can hear and see in the spectrogram, there is an obvious siren moving up and down the frequency range.
 It looks like this swirly kind of path that's cutting through right from around 500 to 1 kHz.
 There's also a whole bunch of brake squeals at the beginning of the file.
 You can see those as the thin little lines that appear in the higher frequencies of the spectrogram.
 Now, historically something like a siren poses a really bad audio issue to fix, since it changes pitch over time.